As of 15 September 2021

-Philippine Airlines has recently published an infographic illustrating the step-by-step process.
-If you are planning to go on an international trip soon, here are the travel requirements and procedures you must follow on your departure if you’re flying with PAL.
+If you are planning to go on an international trip soon, here are the travel requirements and procedures you must follow on your departure if you’re flying with Philippine Airlines (PAL).

 Travel protocols and requirements have been continuously changing due to the COVID-19 pandemic, so also check with the concerned government authority for updates.